kjittu/Small-company-Network/README.md

-# Small-company-Network
+#  Cisco configureing the networks
-Configureing the network in a company Description
+Configureing the netwoks in the cisco packet tracer